 - The breach caused an accident; and

 - The accident caused someone to suffer harm or losses.

 If you successfully prove that these elements apply to your case, you may seek compensation from the negligent individual or company for your economic and non-economic losses, including pain and suffering, medical bills, and past and future earning losses.
-An Ostroff Injury Law attorney in Norristown can explain what damages could be factored into your particular personal injury case.
+An Ostroff Godshall Injury and Accident Lawyers attorney in Norristown can explain what damages could be factored into your particular personal injury case.